Share

-The thrill of an African safari is the opportunity to witness wild and wonderful creatures in their natural habitats.
+The thrill of an African safari is the opportunity to witness wild and wonderful creatures in their natural habitats, from floodplains to fantastic grasslands.
 And sometimes in the midst of spotting the usual suspects (like giraffes, elephants, and lions), you may catch sight of something more unique.
 Seeing these bizarre animals on an African safari will give you something even more exciting to share with your friends back home.

 Dung Beetle